Djei/clockpanda/README.md

 ---
 # Planned features and supported calendar platforms
+## Features
+- Local personal usage
+- Self-hosting
+- Automatically optimize and schedule lunch, dinner, break and focus times based on existing calendar
 ## Supported calendar platforms
 - Google Calendar
-## Features
-- Automatically optimize and schedule lunch, dinner, break and focus times based on existing calendar

 ---
 # How to use Clock Panda